Skip to main content

-Geo HeatMap - User Guide
+Geo HeatMap: User Guide

 Written by Geetanjali Tyagi

-Updated over a week ago
+Updated this week

 The Geo HeatMap offers a great visualization of the traffic your campaigns are driving to your website.
 It also gives you a breakdown of how different cities, regions, and countries are performing in the form of a map and table.